neanadelrio/lets-shop-api-capstone/README.md

 I, like almost every fashion enthusiast hunts for the perfect store.
 The stakes are even higher when in a new area and you’re not sure what stores are nearby.
 I thought to create an app that retrieves not only the current weather for your excursion but most importantly nearby stores for your potential new coveted fashion piece.

 ## Use Case
 This app includes a location search input.
-A person can provide the current State or thier potential location to retrive current weather data along with the name and location of nearby stores from Foursquare.
+A person can provide the current City to retrive current weather data along with the name and location of nearby stores from Foursquare.

 ## Working Prototype
 You can access a working prototype of the app here: https://neanadelrio.github.io/lets-shop-api-capstone/